Spinach artichoke dip lends extra creaminess to these vegetarian quesadillas packed with caramelized onions and peppers.

 I’m sure you’ve all been there before.
 Strategizing about the perfect placement of your spatula.
 Trying to hold the thing together with your hand and also avoid burning your knuckles off.
 And we’ve all experienced that horrifying moment when it all falls apart.
 The top tortilla shimmies to the left, exposing a jumble of cheese, onions, and peppers.
 You’re left trying to put the pieces back together, shoving everything back in place and being glad this isn’t the night you decided to invite company over.

-Sure, the quesadilla tastes great despite its disheveled appearance, but that mess could never be photographed and shared on a food blog.
+Sure, the vegetarian quesadilla tastes great despite its disheveled appearance, but that mess could never be photographed and shared on a food blog.
 And what about the stress?
 I could hardly ask my readers to endure that kind of trauma.

 So I abandoned the quesadilla.
 I let it go, set it free, moved on.

 Until I read a simple tip that changed everything.
 Instead of flipping, simply layer the toppings on only half of the quesadilla and then fold the other half on top.
 It seemed so obvious after I read it.
 Of course that’s how you should make quesadillas!
 Sure, it doesn’t give you the iconic circle, but it also doesn’t give you a blood pressure spike and an unidentifiable pile of mangled cheese and tortilla.